Stick around, I’ve got you covered.

 - Bodyweight lunges – 3 x 25 reps on each leg

 - Bench Dips – 3 x failure (or 25 reps)

 Next, we’ll move on to my top 5 Cardio exercises for men over 40.

 Exercises For Men Over 40 – Cardio Exercises

 These cardio exercises are quite different to your usual cardio machine session.

 These are much more dynamic and will push your heart rate and lung power, as well as using muscles all over your body.

 Burpees are an all body monster of an exercise that will get you conditioned like a marine private in no time.

-This all rounder, military favourite, works your cardio system as well as chest, shoulders, triceps, hip flexors, abs, lower back, quads and hamstrings.
+This all-rounder, military favorite, works your cardio system as well as chest, shoulders, triceps, hip flexors, abs, lower back, quads, and hamstrings.